Sparen/DanmakufuVideos/README.md

 * There needs to be a link to their page in index.html.
 This ensures that it is possible to navigate to the user page.
 * A new file must be created in /scripter.
 It is prefixed with a number and an underscore, and is followed by the name of the scripter in lowercase, with no spaces.
 For example: 1_sparenofiria.html.
 Please copy and paste the template, and update the title, meta description, keywords, and header with the scripter's name.
 If the scripter has a website/Youtube/etc, that should be linked.
 If they lack it, the div should be removed.
 Remember that Bootstrap requires the col-md-* to add up to 12 - adjust the columns appropriately.
 Additionally, in body's onload, update the json filepath so that the .html and .json have the same name (excluding the file extension).
 See 1_sparenofiria.html for more examples
 * If the scripter has a Youtube channel, in addition to the Youtube link, it is also recommended that a subscribe button be added as well.
 See 1_sparenofiria.html for an example.
 If the channel has a long ID instead of a name, use data-channelid instead of data-channel
+* Please log the new html file in the sitemap
 * A new file needs to be created in /scripter - the json file.
 Naming conventions are stated above, but for clarity, if I have 1_sparenofiria.html, there should be a 1_sparenofiria.json corresponding to it.
 * Please follow the steps for formatting the .json file below